Last Updated on April 24, 2023

 20767 Great Smoky Mountain Expressway, Waynesville, NC

-Mud Dabbers is one of the more whimsical and playful pottery studios on Waynesville’s Blue Ridge Craft Trails.
+Mud Dabbers is one of the more whimsical and playful pottery studios on Waynesville’s section of the North Carolina Craft Trails.

 The name is a lighthearted take on dirt daubers, in which tiny insects build their nests out of the mud.
 Just like those dirt daubers, Mud Dabbers hand-craft all of the items from natural materials.